Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 To the original recipe

-6) Finnish pancake (pannukakku) with blueberries
+6) Finnish Pancake (Pannukakku) with blueberries

-For 2-4 people | uncomplicated outdoor breakfast from the fire
+For 2–4 people | simple outdoor breakfast from the fire

 Ingredients